-For hierarchical data, multiple imputation approaches that do not explicitly account for the hierarchical structure of the data can lead to biased results in downstream analyses \citep{TaljaardDonnerKlar2008, EndersMistlerKeller2016, LudtkeRobitzschGrund2017}.
-Many approaches specifically for multiple imputation of hierarchical time series data have been developed (e.g. \citealp{LiuTaylorBelin2000, HeYucelRaghunathan2011, Speidel2018, EndersDuKeller2020, GrundLudtkeRobitzsch2021}; among others), with two of the most widely used approaches for social science data being Amelia II and multilevel extensions of Multiple Imputation by Chained Equations (MICE).
-Amelia, originally developed by \citet{King2001} and extended as Amelia II by \citet{HonakerKing2010}, is a multiple imputation method designed specifically for hierarchical time series data.
+For hierarchical data, multiple imputation approaches that do not explicitly account for the hierarchical structure of the data can lead to biased results in downstream analyses (\cite{TaljaardDonnerKlar2008, EndersMistlerKeller2016, LudtkeRobitzschGrund2017}).
+Many approaches specifically for multiple imputation of hierarchical time series data have been developed (e.g. \cite{LiuTaylorBelin2000, HeYucelRaghunathan2011, Speidel2018, EndersDuKeller2020, GrundLudtkeRobitzsch2021}; among others), with two of the most widely used approaches for social science data being Amelia II and multilevel extensions of Multiple Imputation by Chained Equations (MICE).
+Amelia, originally developed by \cite{King2001} and extended as Amelia II by \cite{HonakerKing2010}, is a multiple imputation method designed specifically for hierarchical time series data.
 Amelia is based on the joint modeling approach to multiple imputation, where imputed values are sampled from a joint distribution for all variables with missing data.
-MICE is a multiple imputation method developed by \citet{vanBuurenOudshoorn2011} that uses the fully conditional specification (FCS) approach to multiple imputation.
+MICE is a multiple imputation method developed by \cite{vanBuurenOudshoorn2011} that uses the fully conditional specification (FCS) approach to multiple imputation.
 Rather than explicitly specifying a joint imputation model, the FCS algorithm iteratively samples from univariate conditional imputation models for all variables with missing data until convergence is reached.
-Several methods that account for hierarchical data structures have been implemented within the MICE framework, including the linear mixed effects method developed by \citet{SchaferYucel2002}.
-These commonly used methods assume that variables in the imputation model have a linear relationship.
-In settings where variables have a strong nonlinear relationship and transformation to approximate linearity is not possible, these methods are misspecified and can result in poor imputations.
+Several methods that account for hierarchical data structures have been implemented within the MICE framework, including the linear mixed effects method developed by \cite{SchaferYucel2002}.